The Big List

 oven with a damaged door can only cook you!)

 oven is on.
-Microwave leakage will make the bulb glow.
-(Do this in a
+High levels of microwave leakage can make the bulb glow.

 if there is nothing at all inside the oven.
 If you own an older oven